intercpt/XSS1/SQL.md

 ## **Description of the vulnerability**

 donor_id parameter in the Blood Bank Management System is vulnerable to SQL Injection.
-This allows attackers to inject malicious SQL queries to comprimise the entire data which could result compromise of Confidentiality, integrity and availability.
+This vulnerability allows attackers to inject malicious SQL queries to the backend database which could result compromise of Confidentiality, integrity and availability of the data and the system.

 ## **Vulnerability recurrence**